Stellantis/stellantis.github.io/connected-vehicles/2-access-requirements.md

 section: connected-vehicles
 title: Access Requirements
 subsection: overview
-description: "Subscribing your vehicle(s) to Groupe PSA's Connected Services is mandatory in order to retrieve data."
+description: "Subscribing your vehicle(s) to Stellantis's Connected Services is mandatory in order to retrieve data."
 subtitle: What's Required?
 ---

 <div class="notification page-disclaimer">
-    <p><strong>Reminder:</strong> Groupe PSA's End User API, Web API B2C-v4, has not yet been published publicly yet.</p>
+    <p><strong>Reminder:</strong> Stellantis End User API for Citroën, DS, Peugeot, Opel and Vauxhall, Web API B2C-v4, has not yet been published publicly yet.</p>
 </div>

-Groupe PSA API are the technical interfaces available for **application developers** in order to retrieve data and interact with vehicles.
-They are made to **provide data and features** related to Groupe PSA's Connected Vehicles.
+Stellantis API for Citroën, DS, Peugeot, Opel and Vauxhall are the technical interfaces available for **application developers** in order to retrieve data and interact with vehicles.
+They are made to **provide data and features** related to Stellantis (Citroën, DS, Peugeot, Opel and Vauxhall) Connected Vehicles.

 In order to access & to make these API works, it's mandatory to fulfill the **requirements**, especially subscribe to at least one *Connected Vehicle Service*.
 Each of these services is bind to a *data scope* which gives access to a range of data & features in the API.